jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 They did this because they did not have their own lands to give them income and so had to survive on their pay.
 They were thus unable to support many soldiers.

 Moreover, having foot soldiers did not give them any authority, so they were led to employ cavalry.
-In this way, a moderate force could maintain themselves with some20 status.
+In this way, a moderate force could maintain themselves with some status.

 However, this meant that in an army of 20,000 soldiers, there were not even 2,000 foot soldiers.